Last Updated on 15 December, 2020 by Veronica

 12 of these monuments were placed, one in each state that crossed the road between Washington DC and Los Angeles, the so-called National Old Trails Highway.
 Thanks to the efforts of the DAR (Daughters of the American Revolution).

-Two of those monuments were placed where Route 66 would later pass.
-In Albuquerque, New Mexico, and Upland, California.
+Two of those monuments were placed on Route 66.
+One in Albuquerque, New Mexico, and the other in Upland, California.

 Fontana

-When you pass through Fontana, you can see a giant orange next to the road, which was actually a stall for selling oranges, it’s funny, it’s called Bono’s historic Orange, it’s not the only one, there are a few distributed throughout California.
+When you pass through Fontana, you can see a giant orange next to the road, which was actually a stall for selling oranges.

 Cajon Pass